 Singe my white head!
 And thou, all-shaking thunder,

 See?
 Maddening regret, driven by fear.
-Tinged with rage.
+Mixed with rage.

 Conservative talk radio host Rush Limbaugh is being targeted by multiple death threats after President Barack Obama and the Democratic Party ignored his apology for controversial remarks and continued to single him out for rebuke.